plamentk/MagicSort/README.md

-# MagicSort - Privacy Policy
+# Magic Ball Sort - Privacy Policy

-This privacy policy applies to the MagicSort app (hereby referred to as "Application") for mobile devices that was created by plamentk (hereby referred to as "Service Provider") as a Free service.
+This privacy policy applies to the Magic Ball Sort app (hereby referred to as "Application") for mobile devices that was created by plamentk (hereby referred to as "Service Provider") as a Free service.
 This service is intended for use "AS IS".

 ### Information Collection and Use